Overcome Stress-Related Disorders With The Alexander Technique

 Here are some real-life testimonials from students of Sherry Berjeron.
 Note how important the mind-body integration has been in giving each of these students a new skill for managing a behavior we tend to think of as predominately mental.

-Fifteen years ago I was directed by my psychiatrist to Sherry Berjeron as a highly qualified therapist for the Alexander Technique.
+I was directed by my psychiatrist to Sherry Berjeron.
 My doctor said it should help me both physically and psychologically.
 I had been disabled by severe chronic pain and mental anguish due to a Bipolar disorder.
 For years I had sought many approaches to help my condition such as acupuncture, acupressure, chiropractic, massage, the Bowen method, and others.
 Doctors sent me for pain management.
 I had minimal improvement, and I ended up addicted to pain medication.
 The Alexander Treatment has helped me with my addiction and with my mood disorder.
 I’ve learned to be tranquil.
 I’m aware of the connection between mind/body and how to function naturally.
 The Alexander Technique with Ms. Berjeron has alleviated my suffering.
 I feel composed and serene when I employ this method.
 My quality of life is better than I would have hoped for.
 I highly recommend this therapy to fellow sufferers.